Intersection Bodies of Polytopes: Acknowledgments

 \section{Acknowledgments}

-The authors would like to thank Rainer Sinn, Bernd Sturmfels and Simon Telen for many helpful discussions and support.
-We also wish to thank the Max Planck Institute for Mathematics in the Sciences (MPI MiS) where the research for this project was done.
+The authors would like to thank Rainer Sinn, Bernd Sturmfels and Simon Telen for many useful discussions and support.
+We are grateful to Michael Joswig and Lars Kastner for their time and their help with OSCAR.
+We also wish to thank the referee for their insight and feedback.
+Last, thank you to the Max Planck Institute for Mathematics in the Sciences (MPI MiS) where the research for this project was done.